ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 #### In setup()

     duck.begin(baudRate);
-Initializes the baude rate for serial printing and messaging.
-You can adust to your desired baude rate.
+Initializes the baud rate for serial printing and messaging.
+You can adust to your desired baud rate.
 - int baudRate
 -- Default is **115000**